Agenda

 The objective of this session is to feature emerging start-ups that will present their products and their journey.

-- Audrey Marullaz, Team Lead Field Engineering, ANYbotic
+- Audrey Marullaz, Team Lead Field Engineering, ANYbotics

 - Jürg Germann, Co-founder, Inverto